puzzle/jenkins-techlab/labs/09_artifacts.md

 which generate JUnit test reports, e.g. Selenium or SoapUI.
 These examples use the recommended options for Maven in pipeline jobs.
 See <https://jenkins.io/doc/pipeline/examples/#maven-and-jdk-specific-version> for details.

+**Note:** Check the pipeline screen and build log output on the Jenkins master.
+The build has also an additional "Test Result" link.

 ---